 The squire made a dismissive hand gesture and gave a shaky smile.
 "No worries, sir.
 I should have said something."

-Seulgi nodded and began to take his leave back to camp feeling a bit relaxed.
+Seulgi nodded and began to take his leave back to camp.
+He was feeling a bit more relaxed now.
 But something else had unnerved him; a peculiar sensation passed through his body as though a pair of eyes were staring at him from afar.
 He mentally shook his head.
-He was going paranoid..
+He was going paranoid.
 There was no one else here or was there?
 He sighed in exasperation and upon entering his tent, froze at the destruction he found.
 Everything was in complete disarray.
 His desk demolished, papers and documents scattered over the floor, and his mat useless.